ztp-at/RKSV/README.md

 This script, when called with the `keyStore` command, verifies the given DEP export file.
 The used certificates or public keys must be available in the given key store.
-If the DEP is valid the script prints nothing, if it is not then the script will print an error message.
+If the DEP is valid the script prints a short success message, if it is not then the script will print an error message.

 If an AES key file is specified, the script will also check the turnover counter in each receipt.